 This honors level course is an accelerated survey.
-The course will focus on the great literary works of the Western world, with an emphasis on the literature of the British Isles.
-The course reinforces the themes and eras studied concurrently in the Western Civilization (H) course, but it also traces the story of redemption throughout literature.
-In addition to reading and discussing excellent literature, students will write at least four expository essays, one speech, and pen a one-act play.
+The course will focus on the great literary works of the Western world and emphasize the literature of the British Isles.
+The course reinforces the themes and eras studied concurrently in the European History (H) course, but it also traces the story of redemption throughout literature as well as what literature reveals about what it means to be human.
+In addition to reading and discussing excellent literature, students will write at least four expository essays, one speech, one research paper, and several on-demand essays.
 Each writing assignment is designed to teach, review, reinforce, or practice specific writing skills.
 The goals of this course are for students to learn to read and write analytically and speak persuasively while critically interacting with the world.